 Answering questions online pays, but not that much.
 If you’re lucky to land a full-time position with an hourly rate, this opportunity could serve as a good alternative for office-based job.

-While waiting for clients across these three sites, you get active with JustAnswer.com.
+While waiting for clients across these two sites, you get active with JustAnswer.com.

 Get Paid to Answer Questions in Other Fields

-I wanted to give you a few more options here by rounding up some ideas that you can get paid to answer questions as a part of more comprehensive career.
+I wanted to give you a few more options here by rounding up some ideas that you can get paid to answer questions as a part of a more comprehensive money-making strategy.